OWASP/www-project-core-business-application-security/index.md

 ## Background
 Core business applications or enterprise business applications are beneficial to organizations in several ways.
-Some of these benefits include:
+Some of these benefits include

 > - Combining different business processes under one solution
 > - Improving business performance